Client Development Setup

 # Test the tunnel URL in your browserInspector Development

-The inspector is a Svelte application that provides:
+The inspector is a React application that provides:

 - Real-time request monitoring: View HTTP requests as they happen